 In the case where the UTX Data FIFO is empty and a single Ethernet packet less than USB bMaxPacketSize is then received, the UTX enables its internal timer.
-If enough data arrives before the timer elapses to build at least one maximum sized packet, or a burst in SS, the UTX will transmit this packet and reset the timer.
+If enough data arrives before the timer elapses to build at least one maximum sized packet, the UTX will transmit this packet and reset the timer.
 Otherwise, FIFO data is sent after the timer expires.

 In HS/FS mode, the UTX will NAK any Bulk In tokens while waiting for new data and Bulk In Delay to elapse.
-In SS mode, it will respond with NRDY.